cjsmocjsmo/rusic/README.md

 Rusic was designed to run on your home network and not on the wider internet.
 It has not authentication system so you have been warned!!!

-Rusic is very much a work in process so there may be some breaking changes in the future.
+Rusic is very much a work in progress so there may be some breaking changes in the future.